aaronbloomfield/pdr/readme.md

 <a name="introduction"></a>Introduction
 ---------------------------------------

 This repository contains the materials for the course entitled "CS 2150: Program and Data Representation" in the [Computer Science Department](http://www.cs.virginia.edu) at the [University of Virginia](http://www.virginia.edu).
 It contains all of the slides, labs, exams, etc., used throughout the course.
 The course description is [below](#description).
 The github repository for this course is at [https://github.com/uva-cs/pdr](https://github.com/uva-cs/pdr).
+It can be viewed online at [http://aaronbloomfield.github.io/pdr/](http://aaronbloomfield.github.io/pdr/).

 Students *currently* in the course should view the [uva/index.html](uva/index.html) ([md](uva/index.md)) file in the **cloned** repository (i.e., don't try to view it on github.com); current students may also want to view the [daily announcements](uva/daily-announcements.html#/).
 Note that many of the course materials are modified right before they are needed -- for example, this repository will be updated right before the semester starts.